Vedhasri-K-P/ai-resume-screening-agent/README.md

 The application reduces manual effort and provides recruiters with a quick way to identify the most relevant candidates.

 Although there is room for future improvement, the current implementation provides a complete end-to-end resume screening workflow suitable for the challenge.

+---

+# License

+This project was developed for the ROOMAN Technologies – 24 Hour AI Agent Challenge.

+It is intended for educational and demonstration purposes.